 - Created on the 18 January, 2018.

-The minimum sensitivity detection limit of mare estrone-3-sulfate (E3S) using this equine estrone-3-sulfate ELISA kit was approximately 0.14 ng/ml.
-The dynamic assay range for this kit is 5.0 – 1,000.0 ng/ml.
+The minimum sensitivity detection limit of mare estrone-3-sulfate (E3S) using current equine estrone-3-sulfate ELISA kit was approximately 0.14 ng/ml.
+The dynamic range for this assay is 5.0 – 1,000.0 ng/ml.

 - Increases in serum estrone sulfate level are associated with increased mammographic density during menopausal hormone therapy.
 Cancer Epidemiol Biomarkers Prev.
 (2008) 17 (7): 1674-81.
 Crandall C.J., et al.